-Index Information: The BofA Merrill Lynch Global 300 Convertible Index is a global convertible index composed of companies representative of the market structure of countries in North America, Europe, and the Asia/Pacific Region.
-The MSCI World Index is a market capitalization weighted index composed of companies representative of the market structure of developed market countries in North America, Europe, and the Asia/Pacific region.
+Index Information: The BoftA Merrill Lynch Global 300 Convertible Index is a global convertible index composed of companies representative of the market structure of countries in North America, Europe, and the Asia/Pacific Region.
+The MSCI ACWI Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
+The index is calculated in both U.S. dollars and local currencies.
 The S&P 500 Index is a market-value weighted index and is widely regarded as the standard for measuring U.S. stock-market performance.
 The MSCI Emerging Markets Index is a free float-adjusted market capitalization index that is designed to measure equity market performance of emerging markets.
-The Barclays Capital U.S. Aggregate Index comprises long-term government and investment grade corporate debt securities and is generally considered representative of the performance of the broad U.S. bond market.
+The Barclays U.S. Aggregate Bond Index comprises long-term government and investment grade corporate debt securities and is generally considered representative of the performance of the broad U.S. bond market.
 Indexes are unmanaged and returns assume reinvestment of dividends and do not reflect any fees, expenses or sales charges.
 Investors cannot invest directly in an index.
 Citigroup World Government Bond Index Non-U.S. Index includes the most significant and liquid government bond markets globally outside of the United States that carry at least an investment grade rating.